samisbakedham/finn/doc/mining/install_windows.md

 ![](Install_mac_images/port_open.png)

 **Please note!
-It doesn't make sense to continue with miner if your port is not open!** This tool works well and if your port is closed it means that the router, firewall or mwc-node are not configured correctly.
+It doesn't make sense to continue with miner if your port is not open!** This tool works well and if your port is closed it means that the router, firewall or finn-node are not configured correctly.

 #### Validate stratum connection from your miner's host

 If you can ssh to the miner host, please validate with telnet is miner can access the node:
 ```
-> telnet  <MWC_NODE_PUBLIC_IP> 3416
+> telnet  <finn_NODE_PUBLIC_IP> 3416
 {"id":"Stratum","jsonrpc":"2.0","method":"job","params":{"difficulty":1,"height":1151,"job_id":0,"pre_pow":"0001000000000000047f000000005dca547e0000072fb559593ebaed969308cefd2042c2e8384fbf62497c5a4f716bde7c710b9b34c1a4b411b494185053db66c9f7f661b9507d65a334495e7915372232d5362b2f2390b11ffcefef38ca3aed681a86a54643d8616a8c0e9d3b2c94d26772a0af3f1fcb38a62f84fa18aa906b94e02df1a2fde187512461dbdb14a8785bd4c20bada01d7f2d0732b8ed59902155c765286a81267e23bab3ae57a29ced0f62000000000000000000000000000000000000000000000000000000000000000000000000000008fe00000000000008fe0000000cf02a33580000019f"}}
 ```

 #### Node setup is DONE for access from the internet.

-Congratulations, if you pass all validation steps, you are done with setup for mwc-node and mwc node.
+Congratulations, if you pass all validation steps, you are done with setup for finn-node and finn node.
 You can finish miner setup.

 ## MINER

-There are many miner that you can run.
-MWC miner 100% compartible with finn miner.
-If you are mining for finn, just redirect to mwc node.
+There are many miner that you can run. finn miner 100% compartible with finn miner.
+If you are mining for finn, just redirect to finn node.

 #### finn miner

-MWC clone of finn miner you can get here [https://github.com/mwcproject/finn-miner] Please follow the instruction how to set it up.
+finn clone of finn miner you can get here [https://github.com/finnproject/finn-miner] Please follow the instruction how to set it up.

 #### GMiner

 If you are rinning GMiner please run.
 User name can have any value.
-You will see your miner in the mwc-node console under this name.
+You will see your miner in the finn-node console under this name.

-Your server IP should be 127.0.0.1 if you run your miner on the same host that you run mwc node and mwc-wallet.
+Your server IP should be 127.0.0.1 if you run your miner on the same host that you run finn node and finn-wallet.
-Or you should use your mwc-node public IP if it is run on different host.
+Or you should use your finn-node public IP if it is run on different host.
 Please check that your port is open and 'Validate stratum connection from your miner side' is passed.

 To run in C31 mode:
 ```